felipecrs/docker-images/README.md

 - Several common packages installed: run your builds without hassle.
 - Fully working Docker in Docker: run your `docker build` commands isolated from the host Docker daemon.
 - Act just as a Jenkins Agent out-of-the-box: run ephemeral build containers by using the Docker Plugin or Kubernetes Plugin on Jenkins.
 Works as the official `inbound-agent`.
+- Includes [`pkgx`](https://pkgx.sh), a convenient package manager that allows you to easily install the necessary tools for your project.
+For example, you can use `pkgx install node@18` to install Node.js version 18.
+- Facilitates debugging by providing an opt-in SSH server for your builds.
+Read more about it [here](#accessing-the-image-through-ssh).

 ## Usage